JB Capital LLC Acquires 20,462 Shares of MetLife, Inc. (NYSE:MET)

-MetLife (NYSE:MET – Get Free Report) last issued its quarterly earnings data on Wednesday, January 31st.
-The financial services provider reported $1.93 earnings per share for the quarter, missing the consensus estimate of $1.95 by ($0.02).
-The company had revenue of $18.72 billion during the quarter, compared to the consensus estimate of $18.07 billion.
-MetLife had a net margin of 2.36% and a return on equity of 19.48%.
-Equities analysts anticipate that MetLife, Inc. will post 8.81 EPS for the current fiscal year.
+MetLife (NYSE:MET – Get Free Report) last posted its quarterly earnings results on Wednesday, January 31st.
+The financial services provider reported $1.93 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.95 by ($0.02).
+MetLife had a return on equity of 19.48% and a net margin of 2.36%.
+The firm had revenue of $18.72 billion for the quarter, compared to the consensus estimate of $18.07 billion.
+Sell-side analysts predict that MetLife, Inc. will post 8.81 earnings per share for the current fiscal year.

 MetLife Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Thursday, March 14th.
-Investors of record on Tuesday, February 6th were given a dividend of $0.52 per share.
-This represents a $2.08 dividend on an annualized basis and a yield of 2.82%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, March 14th.
+Shareholders of record on Tuesday, February 6th were given a dividend of $0.52 per share.
+This represents a $2.08 annualized dividend and a yield of 2.82%.
 The ex-dividend date was Monday, February 5th.
-MetLife’s dividend payout ratio is 113.66%.
+MetLife’s dividend payout ratio (DPR) is currently 113.66%.

 MetLife, Inc, a financial services company, provides insurance, annuities, employee benefits, and asset management services worldwide.
 It operates through six segments: Retirement and Income Solutions; Group Benefits; Asia; Latin America; Europe, the Middle East and Africa; and MetLife Holdings.
 The company offers life, dental, group short-and long-term disability, individual disability, pet insurance, accidental death and dismemberment, vision, and accident and health coverages, as well as prepaid legal plans; administrative services-only arrangements to employers; and general and separate account, and synthetic guaranteed interest contracts, as well as private floating rate funding agreements.